armandvanhelsync/very-simple-contact-form/readme.txt

 From version 2.4 it also contains honeypot fields and a simple captcha sum.

+= I notice there are 2 invisible fields (firstname and lastname), what's up with that? = This is part of anti-spam: these are the 2 honeypot fields

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.